tuist/tuist/projects/docs/docs/manifests/dependencies.md

 ---
 title: Dependencies.swift
 slug: '/manifests/dependencies'
-description: This page documents how the Dependencies.swift manifest file can be used define the contract between the dependency managers and Tuist.
+description: This page documents how the Dependencies.swift manifest file can be used to define the contract between the dependency managers and Tuist.
 ---

 Learn how to get started with `Dependencies.swift` [here](/guides/third-party-dependencies/).